How Explanation Design uses Datylon to create a report with 250+ charts

 The 2021 Access to Medicine Index report with over 250 donut, bar or column charts, and heatmaps had to be delivered or published in multiple formats: a complete report in pdf, individual charts in SVG file for the website, individual charts in PNG file for email & third party use, and possibly later a print version of the report.

 In this project, the workflow was particularly important.
-Over 15 researchers were involved with compiling the data.
+Over 15 researchers were involved in compiling the data.
 The data as well as the insights kept evolving during the whole report design & production process.

 Klaas needed the right tool to create charts & graphs while being able to keep on working in Adobe Illustrator & Adobe Indesign for the rest of the design & layout work.
 He also needed to be able to continuously update charts & graphs with new data without losing any design efforts.